-This section describes changes in development that have occurred in hazard-prone areas and the associated measures to increase the community's resilience.
+This section describes changes in development that have occurred since the last plan update in hazard-prone areas and the associated actions in the HCR to increase the community's resilience.
+Related potential impacts are described in Table 3-5 below.